Why Feed Raw Dog Food?

 Why feed raw?
 We are beginning to understand how detrimental processed foods are for humans, how is it different for our pets?
 With increased cancer rates and diabetes, there has to be a connection.
 Processed pet food (dry dog food or kibble) is similar to a fast food diet.
 It’s designed for long shelf life and simplicity.
 Fresh, minimally processed whole foods are best for animals and humans alike.
 As a result, we believe in a raw food approach for pets.

 Mile High Raw is Colorado’s raw dog food distributor of Tefco products.
 These raw food products are fresh and made with care.
 Our leading product, Tefco Performance Dog, provides a natural diet that’s easy to absorb without nutrient damage.
 We distribute this fresh, high quality product with undamaged amino acids and enzymes.
-I couldn’t imagine feeding or recommending another product.
-Especially since most raw dog food products are cold pressure pasteurized or high pressure pasteurized.
-Keeping that in mind, let us look at their hunting skills and physical attributes.
+I couldn’t imagine feeding or recommending anything other than raw dog food for feeding your family member.
+Especially since many raw dog food products are cold pressure pasteurized or high pressure pasteurized.
+Keeping that in mind, let us look at a dog’s hunting skills and physical attributes.
 Both are key in understanding why feed raw and why it’s best for our canine.

 Hunting Skills and Physical Attributes

 Biting – Dogs tend to bite the back of the legs/rump and the neck/throat.
 This is how they take down their prey.

 Chasing – Dogs like to chase.
 They chase birds, bugs, deer, mice, rabbits, squirrels, etc. This is a hunting behavior.
 I have yet to see them get excited in a field of carrots or corn (unless it’s bird hunting season).

 Pouncing – Dogs pounce on their prey.
 You’ve probably seen this when they are playing, especially when they’re young puppies.